AUTHORS

 F

 KAORI FUJINO (b.
 1980) is an award-winning author.
 Her debut work of fiction, “Greedy Birds,” was awarded the Bungakukai Newcomers Prize in 2006, and her novel Nails and Eyes won the Akutagawa Prize in 2013.
 In 2017 she was a resident at the University of Iowa’s International Writing Program.
 Her story “You Okay for Time?” was translated by Ginny Tapley Takemori and appeared in Granta in 2017.
-“Someday with the One, the Perfect Bag,” translated by Laurel Taylor, is featured in vol. 3 of MONKEY, and “Transformers: Pianos” in vol. 4.
+Nails and Eyes was translated by Kendall Heitzman (2023).
+Her stories “Someday with the One, the Perfect Bag” (MONKEY, vol. 3), “Transformers: Pianos” (vol. 4), and “To Abuse a Monster” (vol. 5) are translated by Laurel Taylor.

 HIDEO FURUKAWA (b.
 1966) is one of the most innovative writers in Japan today.
 His novel Belka, Why Don’t You Bark? was translated by Michael Emmerich; his partly fictional reportage Horses, Horses, in the End the Light Remains Pure: A Tale That Begins with Fukushima was translated by Doug Slaymaker with Akiko Takenaka; and his short novel Slow Boat was translated by David Boyd.
-His work appears in every issue of Monkey Business and MONKEY; vol. 1 of Monkey Business features an interview with Haruki Murakami by Hideo Furukawa; vol. 3 of MONKEY features “The Little Woods of Fukushima,” an excerpt from his memoir Zero F; vol. 4 includes an excerpt from his epic poem Ten-On.
+His work appears in every issue of Monkey Business and MONKEY; vol. 1 of Monkey Business features an interview with Haruki Murakami by Hideo Furukawa; vol. 3 of MONKEY features “The Little Woods of Fukushima,” an excerpt from his memoir Zero F; vol. 4 includes an excerpt from his epic poem Ten-On; and vol. 5 features an excerpt from The Holy Family, translated by Kendall Heitzman.

 G